robmhoward/ExcelJsDocumentation/resources/worksheet.md

 ## Relationships
-The Worksheet resource has the following relationships defined:
+The Worksheet has the following relationships defined:

 | Relationship     | Type    |Description|Notes  |
 |:-----------------|:--------|:----------|:------|